jeremylong/DependencyCheck/dependency-check-maven/src/site/markdown/configuration.md

 Deprecated Configuration
 ====================
 The following properties have been deprecated.
-These can stell be set in the dependency-check-maven plugin's configuration.
+These can still be set in the dependency-check-maven plugin's configuration.
 However, future versions will remove these properties.
 Instead using these properties you should use [Maven's settings](https://maven.apache.org/settings.html#Proxies) to